-Citizen Promaster Diver Review 2022
+Citizen Promaster Diver Review

-The Citizen Promaster Diver is a solar-powered analog quartz watch with a stainless steel case.
-It is part of the Promaster Sea Collection, a lineup of professional diver’s watches manufactured by Citizen.
-Each watch in this collection meets the ISO 6425 specification, making it safe to use for scuba diving or other water sports and activities that may cause water damage.
+Each watch in this collection meets the ISO 6425 specification, making it safe for scuba diving or other water sports and activities that may cause water damage.

-It’s no surprise that watches from the Promaster Sea Collection are loved so much, given Citizen’s innovative eco-drive technology, which means the watch can passively absorb light and doesn’t require battery replacement.
+Unsurprisingly, watches from the Promaster Sea Collection are loved so much, given Citizen’s innovative eco-drive technology, which means the watch can passively absorb light and doesn’t require battery replacement.

-Citizen Promaster Diver BN0151-09L Review
+Citizen Promaster Diver Review

 The BN0151-09L has thick textured bezels that we love.
 As mentioned above, the BN0151-09L uses a dark blue scheme.
-Looking at the dial, you can see the luminous hands and the hour display that stands out even in low light conditions.
+Looking at the dial, you can see the luminous hands and the hour display that stands out even in low-light conditions.

 Watchband